himanshuro045/EndTerm-submission/README.md

 * I saved the trained model using joblib so that I don’t have to train the model again and again.
 * Then I tested the model by giving some real and fake news headlines which confused the model and then I wrote why the model failed there.
 * After that, I made a simple web app using Gradio where user can enter a news text and get result as real or fake.
-* Finally, I deployed the model by launching the app with a public link and took screenshot of the running app.
+* Finally, I deployed the model by launching the app with a public link.